 As with any health issue, make sure to get plenty of rest and drink lots of fluids.

-It’s important to talk to an IBCLC quickly when you’re experiencing mastitis symptoms— they can help you identify the source of the mastitis and figure out when you need an antibiotic.
+It’s important to talk to an IBCLC quickly when you’re experiencing mastitis symptoms— they can help you identify the source of the mastitis and figure out when to refer to your doctor.

 Milk supply is a perennial concern for parents.
 Whether worrying about undersupply or oversupply, it’s one of the biggest questions we get at Nest Collaborative.